HowieHwong/TrustLLM/docs/guides/generation_details.md

 ### **Don't have enough computing resource?**

 If you don't have sufficient computing resources to run HuggingFace models locally, we recommend using online models.
-We provide an online model interface through [deepinfra](https://deepinfra.com/), and currently supported online models include:
+We provide an online model interface through [deepinfra](https://deepinfra.com/) or [replicate](https://replicate.com/).

+Currently supported online models in [deepinfra](https://deepinfra.com/) include:

 - `llama2-70b`
 - `mistral-7b`